Tips to create effective Customer Experience Strategies

 You must have personally experienced it too.

-You would definitely not like a shopping app that takes too long to load.
-This slightly reels back to our earlier point of making websites simpler.
+You would not like a shopping app that takes too long to load.
+This slightly reels back to our earlier point of making websites more straightforward.

 When your website has a simple outlook, it is easier to load it fast.
-Not just the homepage, but every single page on your website should ideally load in a second or two.
+Not just the homepage but every page on your website should ideally load in a second or two.

 Longer loading time affects conversion rates considerably.
 So you have to pay heed to this.